openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_system.rst

          . ./openrc
          heat stack-create -f nsxt_stack.yaml teststack

-       Wait for status COMPLETE.
+    4. Wait for complete creation of stack.
-    4. Run OSTF.
+    5. Check that created instance is operable.

 Expected result
 ###############
-All OSTF are passed.
+All objects related to stack should be successfully created.